compoundingeffects/bigpictureschool/physics.md

 ## Physics

-1. **Fundamental Entities**: The universe is made up of two basic things: matter and energy.
+1. **Fundamental Entities**.
+The universe is made up of two basic things: matter and energy.
 Matter is stuff you can touch or feel, like a rock or water.
 Energy is the ability to make things happen or change, like the heat from a fire or the movement of a car.

 2. **Elementary Particles**: Matter is made of tiny building blocks called particles.
 Some examples are quarks (which make up protons and neutrons) and electrons.
 These particles interact with each other through different forces.